GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 Cons:

-- Hard to test since the persistence layer is ‘baked’ into the object hierarchy.
+- Hard to test since the persistence layer is 'baked' into the object hierarchy.
 - Having different objects use different persistent stores is difficult (for example, FileSystem APIs vs indexedDB vs server–side).
 - Reusing Model in other applications may create conflicts, such as sharing a single Customer class